wso2/docs-ob-toolkit-berlin/en/docs/get-started/about-this-release.md

-WSO2 Open Banking Berlin Toolkit 1.0 provides the technology requirements that banks need to digitally transform and become regulatory-compliant with Payment Service Directive 2 (PSD2) and the Berlin Group's NextGenPSD2 v1.3.6 specification.
+NextGenPSD2 Reference Toolkit 1.0 provides the technology requirements that banks need to digitally transform and become regulatory-compliant with Payment Service Directive 2 (PSD2) and the Berlin Group's NextGenPSD2 v1.3.6 specification.

 This toolkit is based on WSO2 Open Banking 3.0 and contains specific feature customisations to satisfy open banking requirements of NextGenPSD2.
-You can use WSO2 Open Banking Berlin Toolkit to meet all legislative requirements with additional benefits beyond compliance.
+You can use NextGenPSD2 Reference Toolkit to meet all legislative requirements with additional benefits beyond compliance.
 This toolkit comprises three modules:

 - **WSO2 Open Banking Identity Server Berlin Toolkit** runs on top of WSO2 Identity Server.